paulcwarren/spring-content-docs/docs/spring-content-fs-docs.md

 ## Create a File Repository

-Next, as you would also expect, we create a `CrudRepository` for handling File entities and we export it as a `@RepositoryRestResource` so, for the cost of writing just one interface (and annotating it), we get the ability to create, read, update and delete File entities using REST endpoints.
+Next, as you would also expect, we create a `CrudRepository` for handling File entities and we export it as a `@RepositoryRestResource` so, for the cost of writing just one interface and annotating it, we get the ability to create, read, update and delete File entities using REST endpoints.

 > NB.
-For more information on Spring Data JPA and Spring Data REST see their respective spring.io Getting Started guides.
+For more information on Spring Data JPA and Spring Data REST see their respective spring.io getting started guides.

-`src/main/java/gettingstated/springcontentfs/FileRepoistory.java`
+`src/main/java/gettingstated/springcontentfs/FileRepository.java`

 ```
 package gettingstarted.springcontentfs;